mohamedELBAHA/Semantic-Segmentation-with-Transformer/README.md

 Please prepare an environment with python, and then use the command "pip install -r requirements.txt" for the dependencies.

-Please follow the instructions in the README.md in the [/data](data/README.md) directory to be able to use the code in this github correctly.
+Please follow the instructions in the [README.md](data/README.md) in the "data" directory to be able to use the code in this github correctly.

-If you want to use the transunet model where the encoder weights have already been trained on imagenet, please follow the instructions in the README in the "segmentation_models/transunet/vit_checkpoint" directory
+If you want to use the transunet model where the encoder weights have already been trained on imagenet, please follow the instructions in the [README.md](segmentation_models/transunet/vit_checkpoint/README.md) in the "segmentation_models/transunet/vit_checkpoint" directory

 ### Acknowledgement:
 The work was supervised by Mr Pierre-Henri Conze and Mr Vincent Jaouen.